RedisLabs/redislabs-docs/content/rs/getting-started/crdbs.md

 $ docker run -d --cap-add sys_resource -h rp2_node1 --name rp2_node1 -p 8445:8443 -p 9445:9443 -p 12002:12000 redislabs/redis
 ```

-It is important to note the **-p** options: Each container maps its web
-UI port (8443), REST API port (9443), and database access port to a
+The **-p** options map the web UI port (8443), REST API port (9443), and
+database access port differently for each containers to make sure that all
-unique number to ensure all containers can be accessed from the host OS
-that's running the containers.
+containers can be accessed from the host OS that is running the containers.

 Note: You may have to increase the amount of RAM allocated to Docker on
 your computer.
 This setting is under Preferences -\> Advanced.